Restore Comprehensive Funding

 Funding History

-In the early 2000s, Washington State invested in a comprehensive commercial tobacco programs that was a successful model for the nation.
+- 2000-2008: Washington State invested in a comprehensive commercial tobacco program that was a successful model for the nation.

-In response to the 2008 recession, Washington State eliminated all general fund support and all funding from the tobacco industry’s annual Master Settlement Agreement payments.
+- 2009: In response to the 2008 recession, Washington eliminated all general fund support and all funding from the tobacco industry’s annual Master Settlement Agreement payments.

-Washington state received an F grade for Tobacco Prevention and Cessation Funding in the American Lung Association’s annual State of Tobacco Control report in 2023, and for many years before that.
+- 2023-2024: Washington received another F grade for Tobacco Prevention and Cessation Funding in the American Lung Association’s annual State of Tobacco Control report.
+Washington has received an 'F' grade since at least 2017.

 Meanwhile...the industry spends more than $80 million a year in Washington to market its addictive and deadly products.

-None of the funds from the Foundational Public Health Services Account are currently allocated to commercial tobacco education, prevention programs or cessation services.
+Washington State's Foundational Public Health Services funds critical, core services for public health and safety provided by Washington’s governmental public health system (state, local, and Tribal).
+However, none of the funds from the Foundational Public Health Services account are currently allocated to commercial tobacco education, prevention programs, or cessation services.
 Supporting the public health system indirectly benefits commercial tobacco prevention and cessation through health assessments, data systems, improving access to clinical care, and other services that support healthy communities.

 Sources